Principle 11

 EU tools that help implement Principle 11

-There are EU policies and instruments that can help relevant actors in the field, including public health, to work together to achieve EPSR Principle 11 on Childcare and Support to Children.
+There is a range of other policies and instruments at the EU level that can help relevant actors in the field, including public health, to work together to achieve EPSR Principle 11 on Childcare and Support to Children.

 More information about the EU institutions and programmes is available on EuroHealthNet's Health Inequalities Portal.